PUBLICATIONS

 Heffelmire, Katherine (Producer, Director).
 (2023).
 Disney’s In the Nook’s Black history month’s young African American changemakers: Helena Donato-Sapp, 13-year-old activist and scholar.
 Burbank, CA: The Disney Channel.

 Becker, Emily.
 (2023).
 8 Young People Who Are Changing The Future Of STEM: Meet the young trailblazers of STEM that we’re currently obsessed with.
-DoSomething.org.
+DoSomething.com.

 Ayyoub, Loureen.
 (February 18, 2023).
 New Youth Poet Laureate Program Encouraging Young Activists.
 Spectrum News, Long Beach, CA.